 I recently visited Cantigny Park, the estate of Robert McCormick, in Wheaton, IL.
 My family used to visit the park, mainly for the gardens, but we always visited the First Division Museum, too.
 Back then (60s/70s) they had a small walk-through trench to give people a sense of what trench warfare was like (McCormick served in WWI).
 The museum and its WWI exhibit has grown tremendously since then, and it was a somber experience to walk through it with Claude on my mind.
 The WWI exhibit features the town of Cantigny, which makes it an even more poignant experience as Cather’s cousin, J.P.
 Cather, upon whom Claude is loosely based, died in the Battle of Cantigny.

 There are numerous artifacts on display throughout the exhibit.
 The one that most captivated me was a wristwatch.
 The placard (see below) accompanying the wristwatch affirms, in part, what Claude thought about his own use of wristwatch:

 “He began to see that the wrist watch, which he had hitherto despised as effeminate and had carried in his pocket, might be a very useful article.”

-Claude realizes this on the troop ship as its headed to France and he’s caring for men sick with influenza, particularly for Fanning as he’s charged with feeding him a raw egg in orange juice every two hours.
-The wrist watch is mentioned again later in the novel, during Claude’s final battle, just moments before he’s hit:
+Claude realizes this on the troop ship as it is headed to France and he’s caring for men sick with influenza, particularly for Fanning as he’s charged with feeding him a raw egg in orange juice every two hours.
+The wristwatch is mentioned again later in the novel, during Claude’s final battle, just moments before he’s hit:

 “The Colonel’s twenty minutes must be almost up, he thought.
 He couldn’t take his eyes from the front line long enough to look at his wrist watch.”